Part 1. THE CHASSIDIC WORLD OF REBBE PINCHAS AND REBBE RAPHAEL

 Rabbi Yaakov Shimon, a son of R' Pinchas and a close friend of R' Raphael, became the rabbi of Zaslaw in Volhynia.
 His yahrzeit is 8 Nisan .

-Rabbi Avrahamtzi of Kalniblot [Kalnybolota], a son of Rabbi Benjamin Ze'ev of Balta (and also a son-in-law of Rabbi Shmuel of Kalniblot, who was a son-in-law of R' Pinchas) helped Rabbi Shmuel Valtzis to collect and arrange the Kitvei Bershad.
+Rabbi Avrahamtzi of Kalniblot [Kalnybolota], a son of Rabbi Benjamin Ze'ev of Balta (and also a son-in-law of Rabbi Shmuel of Kalniblot, who was a son-in-law of R' Pinchas) helped Rabbi Shmuel Valtzis to collect, copy, arrange, and edit the Kitvei Bershad.
 Additionally, he wrote commentaries on the writings of Rabbi Shmuel Valtzis [108b].

-Rabbi Gedaliah of Bosivka, another disciple of R' Raphael, wrote one of the kuntrasim of Kitvei Bershad [108d].
+Rabbi Gedaliah of Bosivka, another disciple of R' Raphael, wrote one of the kuntrasim of Kitvei Bershad [108f].

-Other grandsons of R' Raphael (probably Rabbi Levi Wartman and Isrultze Friedhand) also contributed kuntrasim to the Kitvei Bershad [108e].
+Other grandsons of R' Raphael (probably Rabbi Levi Wortman and Isrultze Friedhand) also contributed kuntrasim to the Kitvei Bershad [108g].

 Weiss states that the religious ideas of R' Raphael of Bershad are centered around the ideal of truth and lack the mystical and contemplative values of mainstream Chassidism.
 Weiss considers R' Raphael's connections with Chassidism to have been more “environmental” than doctrinal .